SergeiOssokine/airquality_capstone/docs/user_guide/user_guide.md

 If you changed the `gcp_region` variable in `config.yaml` you will need to adjust the command accordingly.

+You can now run the following to build and push the image:
 ```bash
 make create_work_image
 ```